TomSB1423/Obsidian-Darkside20k/Meeting Notes/Term 2/Week 8.md

 - Are we interested in beta decay because of the free electron? -> is this the S2 signal or an S1 too?
 	- nope ionises Argon

-- Using figures from the internet in your report

 - Obviously nuclear reactions to create heavier exotic isotopes